eclipse-theia/vscode-builtin-extensions/README.md

     yarn

-## Publishing built-in vscode extensions to npm

-If required, step the extension's version in `src/publish.js`

-    // bump to publish
-    let version = '0.2.1';

-Create a npm user and login to the npm registry, [more on npm publishing](https://docs.npmjs.com/getting-started/publishing-npm-packages).

-    npm login

-Publish packages with lerna to update versions properly across local packages, [more on publishing with lerna](https://github.com/lerna/lerna#publish).

-    npx lerna publish

 ## Packaging a built-in vscode extension.

 The version of the packaged built-in corresponds to the `version` present in the vscode sub-module's `package.json`.
 For `next` versions, an appropriate hash suffix is added.